 The ActiveMQ MQTT Transport implementation fully supports an ActiveMQ security mechanism.
 Also, the authorization policies will be applied when you try to access (read/write) certain destinations.

 For better scalability (and performance) you might want to run the MQTT protocol over NIO transport.
-To do that just use mqtt+nio transport prefix instead of matt.
-For example, add the following transport configuration in your XML file
+To do that just use

 This transport use NIO transport underneath and will generally use much less threads than standard connector.